Home

 "Shared spaces, whether for a brother and sister or children of the same sex, must give each a sense of specialness, privacy and a unique feeling of being alone while still sharing.

 Q7.
 Our readers agree that dealing with clutter is a big issue in the kids room.
 Your innovative design with the captain's bed is very appealing.
-Can you give us some additional solutions for bedroom storage and organization?
+Can you give us some additional solutions for storage and organization as part of the bedroom decorating?

 Bedroom Decorating - Bedroom storage